World Boxing News has decided, which turned out not to be a tough one, to remove the World Boxing Association’s recognition as a sanctioning body.

 Add to that the situation regarding the heavyweight division.
-Plus, with the inconsistency in rankings and titles, WBN has moved to act.
+With the inconsistency in rankings and titles, WBN has moved to act.

 Stripping Manny Pacquiao of his belt and calling it ‘Champion in Recess.’
 At the same time, adding Bermane Stiverne to their Top 15 ratings was the last straw.

-As for Stiverne, ranking a heavyweight without a win for five years as the eleventh best in the world is an unforgivable and wrong decision.
+As for Stiverne, ranking a heavyweight without a win for five years as the eleventh best globally is an unforgivable and wrong decision.

 There are several other examples before this.
 Too many to name.